citrusvanilla/multiplewavetracking_cpp/README.md

 #### Improvements
 - Wave.points_ should be an array of pointers to pixels, rather than copies of the pixels.
+- Implement object construction using separate Wave and Section classes.

 #### Footnotes
 <a name="myfootnote1">1</a>: [Bodor, Robert, Bennett Jackson, and Nikolaos Papanikolopoulos.
 "Vision-based human tracking and activity recognition."
 Proc. of the 11th Mediterranean Conf. on Control and Automation.
 Vol. 1.
 2003.](http://mha.cs.umn.edu/Papers/Vision_Tracking_Recognition.pdf)